pramodatre/pramodatre.github.io/_posts/2020-05-30-stereo-vision-exploration.md

 {% endhighlight %}

 ### Block comparisons
 We can compare a block of pixels from the left image with a block of pixels in the right image using the `sum_of_abs_diff` method we just defined.
-However, note that we need to compare a single block of pixels in the left image to multiple block of pixels on the right image (like we defined in `Why do we need to specify block size and search block size?`).
-These multiple blocks are to be selected within the search block shown as a black rectangle in the above figure.
-We will slide the white box one pixel at a time (starting from left) to get candidate blocks for comparison from the right image.
+However, note that we need to compare a single block of pixels in the left image to multiple blocks of pixels on the right image (like we defined in `Why do we need to specify block size and search block size?`).
+These multiple blocks are to be selected within the search block shown as a black rectangle in Figure 1.
+We will slide the white box one pixel at a time starting from left most position within the black box to get candidate blocks for comparison from the right image.
 We note the block from the right image that has lowest sum of absolute difference score.
 The corresponding row and column index (y, x) is returned by our implementation here.

 {% highlight python %}
 BLOCK_SIZE = 7